 - Are There Other Spices That Can Be Used In This Recipe?
 Yes, you could use a 1/2 teaspoon of ginger, cardamom, star anise, or coriander.
 Any of those would make a tasty variation option!

 - How Can I Prevent The Puff Pastry From Tearing As I Work With It?
-I have the best luck when I work with cold puff pastry, directly out of the fridge.
+I have the best luck when I work with cold puff pastry directly out of the fridge.
 I don’t even take it out of the fridge until I’m ready to spread the butter on it.
-Although, if it is frozen, it does need to thaw in the fridge overnight.
+However, if it is frozen, it needs to be thawed in the fridge overnight.

 - Can I Use Brown Sugar Instead Of Granulated Sugar In This Cruffin Recipe?
 You can.
 Just keep in mind that brown sugar will give the Cruffins a heavier texture with a little more caramel flavor.
 Whereas the cinnamon-sugar mixture creates more of a cinnamon roll flavor!